stephenh/tessell/docs/tutorial.md

 Each token has a class it is mapped to, e.g. `#clients -> ClientsPlace`, that knows how to kick-start the UI for that page (e.g. create a `ClientPresenter`).

-The `@GenPlace` annotation comes from the gwt-mpv-apt annotation processor, and generates most of the `XxxPlace` class boilerplate.
+The `@GenPlace` annotation comes from the tessell-apt annotation processor, and generates most of the `XxxPlace` class boilerplate.
 This include [GWT.runAsync](http://code.google.com/webtoolkit/doc/latest/DevGuideCodeSplitting.html)-based code splitting.

 A Test
 ------